 For St Michael’s Day.

 Dürr (p 703) suggests that this cantata was first performed in 1728 or 1729.
 The opening chorus is a paraphrase of the closing chorus from C 208, Bach’s earliest known secular cantata written at least 25 years previously.
-It is likely, but not absolutely certain, that the remaining movements were composed specifically for C 149.
+It is probable, but not absolutely certain, that the remaining movements were composed specifically for C 149.

 Contextual comments on the cantatas for St Michael’s Day may be found in the essays on C 19 (chapter 25) where the common feature of imposing opening choruses is noted, and C 130 (vol 2, chapter 17).
 C 19 stands alone of the four choruses in that the text of the first verse specifically mentions the challenge to St Michael, the raging serpent and dragon, the hellish Satan himself.
-But, as duly noted in that essay, Bach diminishes Satan’s significance by devoting the majority of the music to his vanquishing rather than to his stature.
+But, as duly noted in that essay, Bach diminishes Satan’s significance by devoting the majority of the music to his vanquishing rather than to his actions or stature.

 In C 149, as in Cs 130 and 50 (fragment only), mention of the enemy’s name is generally avoided.
 The emphasis is entirely upon the victory and the appreciation of, and praise for, God and his principal lieutenant.
 Satan’s name is only articulated in the first aria of this cantata and nowhere else in the other six movements.